Bachelor of Building Surveying : Overview

 • read the additional information sources for information not supplied in the required reading

-• prepare each reference as you go through the reading material ensuring it is written in the suggested referencing style (Harvard or IEEE).
-Refer to Harvard or IEEE referencing guides for further assistance
+• prepare each reference as you go through the reading material ensuring it is written in the suggested referencing style (APA or IEEE).
+Refer to APA or IEEE referencing guides for further assistance

 1. Start writing